-

 Not all medication available over the counter or by prescription in Australia is available in other countries.
 Some may even be considered illegal or a controlled substance, even if prescribed by an Australian doctor.

-If you plan to bring medication, check if it's is legal in Mongolia.
+If you plan to bring medication, check if it's legal in Mongolia.
 Take enough legal medicine for your trip.

 The range of medicine available in Mongolia is limited.